miraclx/freyr-js/README.md

 ### Docker Development

-With docker, you can chroot into a sandbox that has all the dependencies you need.
+With docker, you can drop into a sandbox that has all the dependencies you need.
 Without needing to mess around with your host system or install any weird dependencies.

-First you need to either build a local docker image or submit a PR and use the corresponding auto-generated image.
+First, you need to either build a local docker image or submit a PR and use the corresponding auto-generated image.

 #### Building A Local Image